adorad/adorad/docs/docs.md

 // }
 ```

-Now you can either compile this like a normal V program and get an executable you can deploy and run
+Now you can either compile this like a normal Adorad program and get an executable you can deploy and run
 anywhere:
-`v deploy.vsh && ./deploy`
+`v deploy.adsh && ./deploy`

 Or just run it more like a traditional Bash script:
-`v run deploy.vsh`
+`v run deploy.adsh`

 On Unix-like platforms, the file can be run directly after making it executable using `chmod +x`:
-`./deploy.vsh`
+`./deploy.adsh`

 ## Attributes

-V has several attributes that modify the behavior of functions and structs.
+Adorad has several attributes that modify the behavior of functions and structs.

 An attribute is a compiler instruction specified inside `[]` right before a
 function/struct/enum declaration and applies only to the following declaration.